yukaizou2015/StatisticalInference_Project/ProjectReport_ToothGrowth.md

 According to the statistical test, both the lower and upper limit of the confidence interval is smaller than zero, and the p-value is much smaller than 0.05.

-Therefore, the null hypothesis is rejected.
+**Conclusion**: The null hypothesis is rejected.
 The tooth growth by dose 0.5 is smaller than the tooth growth by dose 1.0.

 ## Dose 0.5 v.s.
 Dose 2.0

 Assuming that the data of tooth growth by dose 0.5 and dose 2.0 are normally distributed, and the population variances are not equal.

-H0: there is no difference between tooth growth by dose 0.5 and tooth growth by dose 2.0 (dose 0.5 = dose 2.0).
+**H0**: there is no difference between tooth growth by dose 0.5 and tooth growth by dose 2.0 (dose 0.5 = dose 2.0).

-Ha: the tooth growth by dose 0.5 is smaller than the tooth growth by dose 2.0 (dose 0.5 < dose 2.0).
+**Ha**: the tooth growth by dose 0.5 is smaller than the tooth growth by dose 2.0 (dose 0.5 < dose 2.0).

+**Hypothesis testing**:

 ```
 ##